pyquantum/matsubara/README.md

 python example_heom.py
 ```

-The basic calcalation of the Matsubara and non Matsubara modes can be done in the following way:
+The basic calculation of the Matsubara and non Matsubara modes can be done in the following way:

 ```python
 from matsubara.correlation import (nonmatsubara_exponents,